Manu v Steelink Contracting Services Ltd: Background

-The Decision
+Decision

-The Employment Court ruled that whilst the circumstances regarding Manu signing the individual agreement was not harsh or oppressive, it did rule that the casual clause should be set aside because it was harsh; namely it made him a casual employee, with no compensation for this inferior status.
+The Employment Court ruled that while the circumstances regarding Manu signing the individual agreement was not harsh or oppressive, it did rule that the casual clause should be set aside because it was harsh; namely it made him a casual employee, with no compensation for this inferior status.

-The Court also ruled that Manu was not dismissed in November 1995, but the decision in February to pay out his holiday pay was ruled as a dismissal, and awarded Manu $8,644 in damages.
+The Court also ruled that Manu was not dismissed in November 1995, but the decision in February to pay out his holiday pay was ruled as a dismissal, so the court awarded Manu $8,644 in damages.
 The court did not give any credence to Steelink's claim that Manu acted aggressively because the first they mentioned it was several months after it claimed it had happened.

-As a footnote, the judge pointed out that Steelink also had a redundancy clause, where they could have arguably instead made Manu redundant with only having to pay only one week's pay in redundancy.
+As a footnote, the judge said that Steelink also had a redundancy clause, where they could have arguably instead made Manu redundant with only having to pay only one week's pay in redundancy.